Feyerabend/vm/enkel0/VM.md

 # Virtual Machines

 The virtual machine consists of essentially two files plus header files.
-The real point of the virtual machine is to seperate running from the construction of the runnable.
+The real point of the virtual machine is to separate running from the construction of the runnable.

 We have a machine in `enkelvm.c` and `enkelvm.h`, and loading code and directing